salesforce/lwc/packages/@lwc/template-compiler/README.md

 **Options:**

 -   `experimentalComputedMemberExpression` (boolean, optional, `false` by default) - set to `true` to enable computed member expression in the template, eg: `{list[0].name}`.
+-   `experimentalComplexExpressions` (boolean, optional, `false` by default) - set to `true` to enable use of (a subset of) JavaScript expressions in place of template bindings.
 -   `experimentalDynamicDirective` (boolean, optional, `false` by default) - set to `true` to allow the usage of `lwc:dynamic` directives in the template.
 -   `enableDynamicComponents` (boolean, optional, `false` by default) - set to `true` to enable `lwc:is` directive in the template.
 -   `preserveHtmlComments` (boolean, optional, `false` by default) - set to `true` to disable the default behavior of stripping HTML comments.